youennf/codec-agnostic-rtp-payload-format/codec-agnostic-rtp-payload-format.md

            +----------------------+   +----------------------+
            |   Media Transport    |   |   Media Transport    |
            +----------------------+   +----------------------+

-             Figure 1: Sender Side Concepts in the Media Chain with Application-level Media Encryption

 ```
+             Figure 1: Sender Side Concepts in the Media Chain
+             With Application-level Media Encryption

-These RTP packets are sent over the wire to a receiver media chain matching the sender side, reaching the Media Depacketizer that will reconstruct the Encoded Stream before passing it to the Media Decoder.
+These RTP packets are sent over the wire to the receiver Media Chain that is matching the sender Media Chain.
+On the receiver side, RTP packets are processed by the Media Depacketizer that will implement the generic packetization format to reconstruct the Encoded Stream.
+It will then pass the Encoded Stream to the Media Decoder.

 ```
           +----------------------+   +----------------------+